haml/haml/REFERENCE.md

 ### Encodings

-When using Ruby 1.9 or later, Haml supports the same sorts of encoding-declaration comments that Ruby does.
+Haml supports the same sorts of encoding-declaration comments that Ruby does.
 Although both Ruby and Haml support several different styles, the easiest it just to add `-# coding: encoding-name` at the beginning of the Haml template (it must come before all